 6) Horseshoe Crabs: A special permit for biomedical harvest is required to participate in the biomedical fishery.
 A bait fishery permit endorsement holder may not also hold a biomedical harvest special permit.
 All crabs harvested for biomedical purposes may only be sold to dealers authorized to purchase crabs harvested for biomedical purposes.
 After crabs are bled by the biomedical firm, harvesters must return the crabs to the area of harvest.
-All horseshoe crab harvest is subject to 5-day closures around new and full moons from late April through June; for 2022 these closures occur Apr 14 - Apr 18, Apr 28 - May 2, May 14 - May 18, May 28 - Jun 1, Jun 12 - Jun 16, and Jun 26 - Jun 30.
+All horseshoe crab harvest is subject to 5-day closures around new and full moons from late April through June; for 2023 these closures occur Apr 18 - Apr 18, May 3 - May 7; May 17 - May 21; Jun 1 - June 5; Jun 16 - Jun 20.

 7) Longfin Squid: Species is federally managed by NOAA Fisheries with the annual commercial quota allocated to three trimester periods - Trimester 1 (Jan 1 - April 30); Trimester 2 (May 1 - Aug 31) ; and Trimester 3 (Sept 1 - Dec 31).
 Trip limits are based on permit type and may be adjusted in season in response to quota consumption; if you hold a federal permit for longfin squid, contact NOAA Fisheries for more details.
 From April 23 - June 9, the use of small mesh trawls for squid is authorized in those MA state-waters within the small mesh squid trawl exempted area (322 CMR 4.06) for those permit holders with a CAP-Squid regulated fishery endorsement.
 The season may be extended beyond June 9 based on the availability of squid.
 DMF does not manage this seasonal small mesh fishery with a trip limit.
 However, federal trip limits apply to federal permit holders if they are fishing in state-waters and DMF may establish a trip limit in response to any actions taken by NOAA Fisheries.
 Minimum mesh size is 1 7/8".

-8) Menhaden: If fishing under the 6,000 pound limit, fish are to be immediately stowed in 55-gallon barrels or standard fish totes.
+8) Menhaden: During the directed fishing season purse seining is allowed Monday - Thursday until 50% of the quota is taken and the Monday - Friday thereafter.
+All other gears operating during the directed fishing season may fish seven das per week.
+Carrier vessels may be used by large scale seining operations until 90% of the quota is taken, subject to a DMF issued Statement of Permit Conditions.
+Purse seining is prohibited during the pre and post quota small scale and incidental catch fisheries.
+If fishing under the 6,000 pound limit, fish are to be immediately stowed in 55-gallon barrels or standard fish totes.
 A level filled barrel is the equivalent of 350 pounds and a level filled fish tote is the equivalent of 117 pounds.
 Fish may be stored in both totes and barrels during the same trip, with one barrel having the equivalent weight as three totes.
 All purse seine fishing conducted under the 6,000 pound limit is subject to a maximum purse seine size of 450' length by 48' depth.
-The use of nets, including purse seines, within inshore waters is prohibited without an inshore net permit; small bait nets of no more than 250 ft. are exempt from this prohibition.
+The use of nets, including purse seines, within inshore restricted waters is prohibited without an inshore net permit; small bait nets of no more than 250 ft. are exempt from this prohibition.